Aleksandar15/Chat-APP/README.md

 ## About
 - A server-side focused project using WebSockets protocol with the help of *socket.io* library which allows users to chat online over my chat-app website.

-  - More about Socket.io:
-    - Socket.IO is a JavaScript library for real-time web applications.
-It provides a unified API for WebSockets and other real-time communication protocols such as HTTP long-polling and server-sent events.
-Socket.IO enables bi-directional communication between clients and servers, which allows real-time data exchange and event-driven programming on the web.
-It is widely used in chat applications, online gaming, and other real-time applications.
+  - Socket.IO is a library used for real-time web applications.
+It provides me with an API for WebSockets.
+Socket.IO enables bi-directional communication between the client-side and server-side, which I used in my chat-app to allow a real-time chat exchanges.
   - "*Bad-words" library* used to block a list of words and phrases commonly considered offensive or profane.
-  - Client-side (frontend) is built with using the DOM with the *Mustache library* for rendering HTML templates, and *Moment.js* for working with dates and times.
+  - Client-side (frontend) is built using the DOM with the *Mustache library* for rendering HTML templates, *Moment.js* library for working with dates and times, *QS library* to parse the query string in the current URL link into an object.
-    - Mustache is a JavaScript templating library that allows for defining templates that contain placeholders for data.
-The placeholders are then filled in with actual data to produce the final output.
-Mustache is designed to be simple and flexible, and it supports a wide range of use cases.
+    - Mustache templating library allows me to define templates that contain placeholders for data.
+Those placeholders are then filled in with actual data to produce the final output.
       - In my code, Mustache is used to render HTML templates for displaying messages and other content.
-    - Moment.js is a JavaScript library that makes working with dates and times much easier.
-It provides a simple and consistent API for parsing, validating, manipulating, and formatting dates and times.
+    - Moment.js JavaScript library makes working with dates and times much easier as it provides a simple and consistent API for parsing, validating, manipulating, and formatting dates and times.
         - In my code, Moment.js is used to format dates and times in a specific format, which is then displayed in the HTML templates.
+    - QS library is used to parse the query string of the query portion in the current URL link into an object with key/value-pairs that corresponds to the parameters.
+      - In my code, I'm grabbing the `username` and `room` properties from the returned object (which consists key/value-pairs of the current URL's query portion).
+      - The second argument, which is optional, is an object with a property `ignoreQueryPrefix: true` indicates that the leading "?" (question mark) should be ignored when parsing the query string into an object.